Empower Rural Iowa Broadband Grant Program

 Eligible grant activities include:

-- Infrastructure projects to install broadband infrastructure that facilitates broadband service with download/upload speeds at or above 25/3 Mbps or 100/20 Mbps in order to reduce or eliminate unserved broadband units in the state
+- Projects to install broadband infrastructure that facilitates broadband service with upload/download speeds 100/20 Mbps in difficult to serve areas of the state

 Eligible applicants are communications service providers, including but not limited to, private sector carriers, local governments, utilities, school districts, and other entities that provide or intend to provide Broadband service.